SumoLogic/sumologic-documentation/docs/apm/real-user-monitoring.md

 ## Viewing RUM Dashboards

-### RUM Overview Application/Service/Action Type/Action
+### RUM Overview Dashboards

-The **RUM Overview Application**, **Service**, **Action Type**, and **Action** dashboards dashboards show the user experience for performance and requests metrics for selected application, service, or action, broken down per top geo-locations, operating systems, and browsers.
+The RUM Overview dashboards show the user experience for performance and requests metrics for selected application, service, and actions, broken down per top geo-locations, operating systems, and browsers.
+These include:
+* **RUM Overview - Application**
+* **RUM Overview - Application Service**
+* **RUM Overview - Navigation Action**
+* **RUM Overview - Load Action**
+* **RUM Overview - XHR Action**
+* **RUM Overview - DocumentLoad actions**

 Use these dashboards to:
 * Analyze load and paint timings for page document loads by application, service, or action.
 * View information about core web vitals, XHR processing times/errors, and log errors.
 * Understand what top browsers, operating systems, and geolocations are active with your website.

 You can select the timing metric type in the **statistic** dropdown on the dashboard header.
 This will change the browser time metrics types on charts.